t-nosewicz/meeting-system-spring/README.md

 - group organizers cannot leave their own groups

 group disbanding:
-- only the group organizer can disband the groupUSER_ALREADY_SIGNED_ON
+- only the group organizer can disband the group
-- the group cannot be dibanded if there are meetings scheduled for that group
+- the group cannot be disbanded if there are meetings scheduled for that group

 meeting scheduling:
 - only the group members can schedule the meetings(both regular group members and group organizers)